NixOS/nix/doc/manual/src/contributing/hacking.md

   - `x86_64-darwin`.

   While this installer is in your Cachix cache, you can use it for manual testing on any of these platforms.
-- the `installer_test` job will try to use this installer and run a trivial Nix command on `ubuntu-latest` and `macos-latest`.
+- The `installer_test` job will try to use this installer and run a trivial Nix command on `ubuntu-latest` and `macos-latest`.

 ### One-time setup